crizzy9/.dotfiles/README.md

 Ctrl + w + q (:q / :bd!) - exit neovim terminal emulator - only from normal mode

 # buffers
-## %a - currently opened buffer, a - preview buffer closed when closed, #h - last opened buffer/file , h - file closed but buffer open
-## + - represents file is unsaved but in buffer
+## :h ls - to view markers for buffers # - hidden and recently edited, %a - buffer open in current window etc
 ## the buffers stay open by default even after :q - use :bd to delete buffer
 Space + Space - Open list of active buffers (Telescope) Ctrl + 6 - Open previously opened buffer, Or to toggle between 2 files easily (REMAP) :q - keep buffer open
 :bd - delete current buffer
-:sb <buf-num/name> - show buffer in horizontal split - add :vert at the start to do it in vertical split
+:sb <buf-num/name> - show buffer in horizontal split - add :vert at the start to do it in vertical split :bnext / :bprev - move between buffers
+:enew - create new empty buffer

 # changing themes/highlighting etc
+# update colorscheme in init.lua and update lualine with said colorscheme
 ## show tab in a different way with x? (https://github.com/nvim-tree/nvim-tree.lua/issues/2255)

 # lua basics